Basic Medical Sciences (M.S.)

 Program Director: George S. Brush, Ph.D.

 The Basic Medical Sciences (BMS) program offers a didactic, multidisciplinary (broadly-based), and human biology-oriented curriculum.
-The BMS program can enhance the academic preparation of individuals holding a bachelor's, master's or professional degree who are seeking to subsequently matriculate into human or veterinary medical, dental, or pharmacological professional degree programs.
+The BMS program can enhance the academic preparation of individuals holding a bachelor's, master's, or professional degree who are seeking to subsequently matriculate into human or veterinary medical, dental, or pharmacological professional degree programs.
 The curriculum can facilitate career advancement of individuals employed in the areas of biomedical research and science education.
-The curriculum is NOT for individuals holding M.D., D.D.S., Pharm.D. or equivalent degrees; such individuals interested in medical or biomedical research are referred to the M.S. in Medical Research program (see below).
+The curriculum is NOT for individuals holding M.D., D.D.S., Pharm.D., or equivalent degrees; such individuals interested in medical or biomedical research are referred to the M.S. in Medical Research program.

 Admission Requirements

 Admission to the BMS program is contingent upon admission to the Graduate School.
 A minimum of a bachelor's degree or equivalent is required.
 A major in a biological or chemical science is preferred; applicants with other majors will be considered.
 Applicants must have completed at least one year of general biology, two years of chemistry (inorganic and organic), and one year of physics at the undergraduate level or above.
-An earned cumulative Grade Point Average of 3.0 together with strong science grades are required for regular admission.
-Applications must be submitted online (see url at the end of this paragraph).
-A complete application requires submission of the basic application form, a statement of purpose, three letters of recommendation, transcripts from all prior academic institutions in which the applicant is/was enrolled, and a recent standardized test score (original or copy): either MCAT, DAT, GRE or PCAT.
-Copies of transcripts may be submitted for application review; however, the Graduate School will require submission of an official transcript showing degree awarded prior to enrollment.
+An earned cumulative Grade Point Average of 3.0, together with strong science grades, is required for regular admission.
+Applications must be submitted online through the Graduate School application portal.
+A complete application requires submission of the basic application form, a statement of purpose, two letters of recommendation, and transcripts from all prior academic institutions in which the applicant is/was enrolled.
+Copies of transcripts may be submitted for application review; however, the Graduate School will require submission of an official transcript showing a degree awarded prior to enrollment.
+A recent standardized test score (original or copy) is encouraged but not mandatory, including MCAT, DAT, GRE, or PCAT.

 Program Requirements